-- In the Reference case, population grows by 0.7%/year, nonfarm employment by 0.8%/year, and labor productivity by 2.0%/year from 2013 to 2040.
-Economic output as measured by real GDP increases by 2.4%/year from 2013 through 2040, and growth in real disposable income per capita averages 1.9%/year. - The Low Economic Growth case assumes lower growth rates for population (0.6%/year) and labor productivity (1.5%/year), resulting in lower nonfarm employment (0.6%/year), higher prices and interest rates, and lower growth in industrial output.
-In the Low Economic Growth case, economic output as measured by real GDP increases by 1.8%/year from 2013 through 2040, and growth in real disposable income per capita averages 1.7%/year. - The High Economic Growth case assumes higher growth rates for population (0.8%/year) and labor productivity (2.2%/year), resulting in higher nonfarm employment (1.0%/year).
-With higher productivity gains and employment growth, inflation and interest rates are lower than in the Reference case, and consequently economic output grows at a higher rate (2.9%/year) than in the Reference case (2.4%).
-Real disposable income per capita grows by 2.1%/year.
+- In the Reference case, population grows by 0.7%/year, nonfarm employment by 0.7%/year, and productivity by 1.7%/year from 2015 to 2040.
+Economic output as measured by real GDP increases by 2.2%/year from 2015 through 2040, and growth in real disposable income per capita averages 1.7%/year. - The Low Economic Growth case assumes lower growth rates for population (0.6%/year) and productivity (1.3%/year), resulting in lower growth in nonfarm employment (0.6%/year), higher prices and interest rates, and lower growth in industrial output.
+In the Low Economic Growth case, economic output as measured by real GDP increases by 1.6%/year from 2015 through 2040, and growth in real disposable income per capita averages 1.4%/year. - The High Economic Growth case assumes higher growth rates for population (0.8%/year) and productivity (2.0%/year), resulting in higher nonfarm employment (1.0%/year).
+With higher productivity gains and employment growth, inflation and interest rates are lower than in the Reference case, and consequently economic output grows at a higher rate (2.8%/year) than in the Reference case (2.2%/year).
+Real disposable income per capita grows by 2.0%/year.

-Oil Price Cases:
+Oil price cases: